ariebovenberg/snug/README.rst

 **Snug** is a compact toolkit for wrapping web APIs.
 Architecture agnostic, pluggable, and interchangeably sync/async.
-Write API interactions as regular python code.
+Write API interactions as you would write regular python code.

 Quickstart
 ----------